 With less hair becoming caught on the bristles and a more uniformly packed bin, AeroVac Technology, and a new brush design maximize cleaning performance.

-The Roomba 660 is now equipped with AeroVac Technology and is better able to manage fibres, including hair, pet fur, lint, and carpet fuzz.
+The Roomba 660 is now equipped with AeroVac Technology and is better able to manage fibers, including hair, pet fur, lint, and carpet fuzz.

 Roomba 660 vacuums each type of floor thoroughly.
 It automatically adjusts to different floor surfaces as it moves across your home to clean dust, dirt, hair, and debris from your hardwood, carpets, tile, and laminate floors.